2287584788lty-create/Reproduction-of-Quantum-Optics-papers-from-Changchun-universities-using-QuTiP/README.md

 > **Title:** Dissipative preparation of tripartite singlet state in coupled arrays of cavities via quantum feedback control
 > **Authors:** Xiao-Qiang Shao, Z. H. Wang, Hao-Di Liu, X. X. Yi*
 > **Reference:** *Phys.
 Rev. A* 94, 032307 (2016)
+》**introduction:** The primary goal of this paper is to prepare a specific tripartite entangled state, known as the tripartite singlet state, in a robust and deterministic manner.
 I simulated the quantum feedback master equation to prepare the tripartite singlet state $|S_3\rangle$, investigating robustness against detection inefficiency ($\eta$).

 ### 📊 1.
 Robustness against Detection Efficiency